gaurikasar/Ramp_challenge/README.md

 **Expected:** Clicking the checkbox toggles its value

 **Actual:** Nothing happens

+**Solution**:- components/InputCheckBox/index.tsx -> Changed the onclick behaviour previously label was clicked and not the element, so placed the input tag in the label and it worked- added this - <label htmlFor={inputId}

 # Bug 3: Cannot select _All Employees_ after selecting an employee